MaoResearchGroup/ml_lnp_design_rules/README.md

 * Raw_Data directory contains relevant datasets used for model training and validation

 * Runs directory contains different pipeline runs (using different datasets)
+    * "Final_HL_Features_PDI1_RLU1.5_SIZE10000" run provides the trained models (only B16F10 cell type) and figures shown in main text of the manuscript.

+    * "example_HL_Features_PDI1_RLU1.5_SIZE10000" run provides examples of pipeline outputs for model selection, feature reduction, model diagnostics, and SHAP values.
+Also see note below:

+    * NOTE: For model selection, random states of outer cross-validation loops have been set for accurate model comparisions, however, random states of inner cross-validation loops have not been set leading to the optimization of different model architectures.
+These random states can be set to improve reproducibility.
+      * Thus, new runs of the pipeline with the provided dataset will lead to slightly differing downstream results (such as feature refinement and SHAP values) than presented on the manuscript.
+      * Importantly, SHAP values for compositional features ('NP_ratio','PEG_(Chol+PEG)','(IL+HL)','HL_(IL+HL)') remain generally consistent no matter the random_state.
+      * On the other hand, helper lipid chemical feature refinement and analysis produce more variable results due to small sample size (only 6 helper lipids tested), thus less weight should be placed on chemical feature results until expanded lipid chemical libraries are tested.

 * Within each run there are subdirectories for related results and figures for models trained on each individual cell type datasets and cell-wise comparison figures folder.